The Resident Evil Movies You Need to See Before the Netflix Series

 Resident Evil: Doom (2012)

-Set after Resident Evil 5, Condemnation is the highest rated movie on this list.
+Set after Resident Evil 5, Doom is the highest rated movie on this list.

 It currently holds 100 percent on Rotten Tomatoes.
 Focusing on CIA agent Leon S. Kennedy (Matthew Mercer), the story revolves around Leon heading to the East Slavic Republic to check out rumors that biological weapons are being used.